 The production of the first factory-made pomegranate wines started in Israel about 30 years ago.
 A little later the positive experience was adopted by Azerbaijan, Armenia and Turkey.
-Beginner winemakers also could not ignore this delicious and healthy fruit, and thanks to this the technology of making homemade pomegranate wine was developed.
+Beginner winemakers also could not ignore this delicious and healthy fruit, and thanks to this the technology of making homemade pomegranate wine recipe was developed.
 It’s not a cheap pleasure in our neck of the woods, but this doesn’t stop enthusiasts.

-You can make homemade pomegranate wine from your own or store-bough pomegranates.
+You can make homemade pomegranate wine from your own or store-bought pomegranates.
 The higher the sugar content, the tastier beverage you’ll get.
 Before juicing pomegranates you should thoroughly sort them out, removing tainted and moldy ones, because if their pulp will get into the must, it might ruin the wine irreversibly.

 - Pomegranates – 11 lb / 5 kg